A Play Money Whitepaper

 — Catherine Bracy, World Eaters

 A single angel can’t reshape terms.
-But thousands of coordinated long-tail checks can evolve deal structures that let companies grow on their own terms instead of getting force-fed or starved by the VC playbook and keep investor money in motion when the rocketship doesn’t pan out.
+But thousands of coordinated long-tail checks can evolve deal structures that let companies grow on their own terms instead of getting force-fed or starved by the VC playbook.
+And they can keep investor money in motion when the rocketship doesn’t pan out.

 The second is exit coordination.
 Individual angels and most emerging fund managers don’t have the scale or expertise to figure out – or execute on – the best time to exit.
 In a bifurcating capital market where IPOs aren’t the only (or best) way out, that’s a real disadvantage.